 - A negative review: Christian warned that a negative performance review can hurt your case in asking for a raise.
-You should refocus your efforts to improve your performance, and keep qualitative and/or quantitative proof of your achievements, before discussing a potential salary increase.
+You should refocus your efforts to improve your performance.
+Also, keep qualitative and/or quantitative proof of your achievements before discussing a potential salary increase.

 How to Appropriately Ask for a Raise

 There isn’t any scenario in which demanding a raise is appropriate, but a request can be successful depending on your approach.
 As stated, timing is of the essence, awareness of the goings-on within your work environment is key, and leveraging positive feedback on your performance can be crucial.